ibm-cloud-docs/openshift/openshift_users.md

 ### Ensuring that the API key or infrastructure credentials owner has the correct permissions
 {: #owner_permissions}

 To ensure that all infrastructure-related actions can be successfully completed in the cluster, the user whose credentials you want to set for the API key must have the proper permissions.
 Consider using a functional ID user for the API key owner instead of a personal user.
 In case the person leaves the team, the functional ID user remains the API key owner.
+Note that you cannot use a service ID to set the API key.
 {: shortdesc}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external}.